Scotland suffers "disappointing" rise in unemployment

-Scotland's unemployment rate has risen slightly to 4.1 per cent in the latest period, official figures show.
+SCOTLAND’S unemployment rate has risen from its recent record low, but remains below that of the UK as a whole, according to official figures.

-The jobless rate rose 0.3 percentage points from June to August 2017, up from 3.8 per cent in the previous three months but a decrease from 4.7 per cent in the same period last year.
+The jobless rate dropped to 3.8 per cent in the three months between May and July, but crept back up to 4.1 per cent in the quarter from June to August.

+The seasonally adjusted UK unemployment rate in both periods was 4.3 per cent.

 Loading article content